 How it works:

-The intention of this drill is to have you work on speed and accuracy.
-Continue this drill until you are able to hit every square without missing.
+This drill intends to have you work on speed and accuracy.
+Continue this drill until you can hit every square without missing.

 Importance of Pistol Drills